How to stop spam calls & robocalls

 - Remove your data from the web including data brokers sites.

-- Block spam calls on landline phones
+- Block spam calls through your mobile carrier

 Keep reading to learn how to do this in detail.

-Register your phone numbers with the FTC’s National Do Not Call Registry.
+1) Register your phone numbers with the FTC’s National Do Not Call Registry.

 Our research shows that the number of people on the Do Not Call registry increased by 2.7 million between 2022 and 2023.